Silicon carbide: Electrical conductivity

 Silicon carbide is a semiconductor, which can be doped n-type by nitrogen or phosphorus and p-type by beryllium, boron, aluminium, or gallium.
-Metallic conductivity has been achieved by heavy doping with boron, aluminium or nitrogen.
+Metallic conductivity has been achieved by heavy doping with boron, aluminium, or nitrogen.

 Superconductivity has been detected in 3C-SiC:Al, 3C-SiC:B and 6H-SiC:B at similar temperatures ~1.5 K. A crucial difference is however observed for the magnetic field behavior between aluminium and boron doping: 3C-SiC:Al is type-II.
-In contrast, 3C-SiC:B is type-I, as is 6H-SiC:B. Thus the superconducting properties seem to depend more on dopant (B vs. Al) than on polytype (3C- vs 6H-).
+In contrast, 3C-SiC:B is type-I, as is 6H-SiC:B. Thus, the superconducting properties seem to depend more on dopant (B vs. Al) than on polytype (3C- vs 6H-).
 In an attempt to explain this dependence, it was noted that B substitutes at C sites in SiC, but Al substitutes at Si sites.
 Therefore, Al and B "see" different environments, in both polytypes.

 Uses

 Abrasive and cutting tools

-In the arts, silicon carbide is a popular abrasive in modern lapidary due to the durability and low cost of the material.
 In manufacturing, it is used for its hardness in abrasive machining processes such as grinding, honing, water-jet cutting and sandblasting.
+SiC provides a much sharper and harder alternative for sand blasting as compared to aluminium oxide.
 Particles of silicon carbide are laminated to paper to create sandpapers and the grip tape on skateboards.

+In the arts, silicon carbide is a popular abrasive in modern lapidary due to the durability and low cost of the material.

-In 1982 an exceptionally strong composite of aluminium oxide and silicon carbide whiskers was discovered.
+In 1982, an exceptionally strong composite of aluminium oxide and silicon carbide whiskers was discovered.
 Development of this laboratory-produced composite to a commercial product took only three years.
 In 1985, the first commercial cutting tools made from this alumina and silicon carbide whisker-reinforced composite were introduced into the market.

 Structural material

-In the 1980s and 1990s, silicon carbide was studied in several research programs for high-temperature gas turbines in Europe, Japan and the United States.
+In the 1980s and 1990s, silicon carbide was studied in several research programs for high-temperature gas turbines in Europe, Japan, and the United States.
 The components were intended to replace nickel superalloy turbine blades or nozzle vanes.
 However, none of these projects resulted in a production quantity, mainly because of its low impact resistance and its low fracture toughness.